Skip to main content

 At-least-once delivery

-If your worker system guarantees at-least-once delivery, use a stable key derived from your internal job ID to make The Hog calls naturally idempotent.
+If your worker system guarantees at-least-once delivery, use a stable key derived from your own job ID to make The Hog calls naturally idempotent.

 Choosing a key